Global treatment facilities to combat the stink bug threat

 “We have enough capacity to cater for demand from customers at Zeebrugge for stink bug treatment services,” explains Berikishvili.

-Other European ports equipped to deal with stink bug threat
+Other European ports equipped to deal with the stink bug threat

 Zeebrugge isn’t the only European port to have dedicated facilities for dealing with stink bugs.
-Captain Henrik Meyer, VP port and cargo operations, explains that there are also stink bug treatment facilities at Bremerhaven, Germany; Le Havre, France; and Santander, Spain.
+Captain Henrik Meyer, senior manager quality, port, terminal and stevedoring, explains that there are also stink bug treatment facilities at Bremerhaven, Germany; Le Havre, France; and Santander, Spain.
 All of these facilities are run by third parties under the watchful eye of WW Ocean.

 At Bremerhaven – just like Zeebrugge – heat treatment is typically used to treat passenger cars, with fumigation the method of choice for larger breakbulk and rolling equipment.
 “We take every possible measure to prevent live bugs making it onto our vessels,” Meyer points out.
 “This even includes inspecting cargo that doesn’t need to be treated to avoid cross-contamination.”